All Episodes

 You happy?

-Why now the Snerdley's question, I'm sure it's why is anybody going to believe her?
+Now, Snurdley's question, I'm sure it's why is anybody going to believe her?

-Uh folks, we talked about this yesterday.
+Folks, we talked about this yesterday.

 I can't explain it, but people will.

-People will why is anybody gonna believe it?
+Why is anybody going to believe it?

-You understand people have been taught conflict resolution.
+People have been taught conflict resolution.

-They think if you reach out to your enemies, you can convince them you're not a bad person, and everything can be hunky-dory.
+They think if you reach out to your enemies, you can convince them you're not a bad person and everything can be hunky-dory.

 There are a lot of people who think that not talking to bad guys only widens the gap.

-A lot of people who think that having conflict and standoff with people doesn't get you anywhere.
+There are a lot of people who think that having conflict and standoff with people doesn't get you anywhere.

-Uh and they think that sitting down and talking, even if it means you look at all the people that love compromise.
+And they think that sitting down and talking, even if it means you...

 And look at how they define it and so forth.